influxdata/docs-v2/content/influxdb/v2.1/install.md

     ```

     This configures a new profile named `default` and makes the profile active
-    so your `influx` CLI commands run against this instance.
+    so your `influx` CLI commands run against the specified InfluxDB instance.
     For more detail, see [`influx config`](/influxdb/v2.1/reference/cli/influx/config/).

 2. Learn `influx` CLI commands.
 To see all available `influx` commands, type